BinaryIgor/blog/posts/how-many-http-requests-per-second-can-a-single-machine-handle.md

 ...
 ```

 As we can see, there is a performance degradation.
-Times are still very good, but we had more than 1% of timeouts and we only have them in 95 percentile, not 999 as previously.
-We most likely are on the edge of running out of resources and probably need to reduce this load from 4000 RPS to 2000 - 3000 RPS to make it sustainable for a longer time period.
-Of course, I did exactly that; **here are the results of 3000 RPS running for 10 minutes**:
+Times are still very good, but we had more than 1% of timeouts; we only made it in 95 percentile, not 999 as previously.
+We most likely are on the edge of running out of resources and probably need to reduce this load from 4000 RPS to 2000 - 3000 RPS to make it sustainable for a longer period of time.
+Of course, I did exactly that; **here are the results of a 3000 RPS test running for 10 minutes**:
 ```
 ...